IP Routing: BGP Configuration Guide, Cisco IOS Release 12.4T

 The AFI model in multiprotocol BGP supports multiple AFIs and SAFIs, all NLRI-based commands and policy configurations, and is backward compatible with routers that support only the NLRI format.
 A router that is configured using the AFI model has the following features:

 Within a specific address family configuration mode, the question mark (?) online help function can be used to display supported commands.
 The BGP commands supported in address family configuration mode configure the same functionality as the BGP commands supported in router configuration mode; however, the BGP commands in router configuration mode configure functionality only for the IPv4 unicast address prefix.
 To configure BGP commands and functionality for other address family prefixes (for example, the IPv4 multicast or IPv6 unicast address prefixes), you must enter address family configuration mode for those address prefixes.

 The BGP address family model consists of four address families in Cisco IOS software; IPv4, IPv6, CLNS, and VPNv4.
 In Cisco IOS Release 12.2(33)SRB, and later releases, support for the L2VPN address family was introduced, and within the L2VPN address family the VPLS SAFI is supported.
 Within the IPv4 and IPv6 address families SAFIs such as Multicast Distribution Tree (MDT), tunnel, and VRF exist.
-Table 1 shows the list of SAFIs supported by Cisco IOS software.
+The table below shows the list of SAFIs supported by Cisco IOS software.
 To ensure compatibility between networks running all types of AFI and SAFI configuration, we recommend configuring BGP on Cisco IOS devices using the multiprotocol BGP address family model.

 IPv4 Address Family